 This Award in Perspectives on Dyslexia (DAAWD51) is part of a wider CPD programme that offers the opportunity to choose from a range of study options.

-Level 5 Diploma in Strategic Teaching Support for Dyslexia and Literacy (DADIP61)
+Level 5 Diploma in Specialist Teaching for Literacy-Related Difficulties (DIST)

 Do you hold a degree?